-Health care proxies authorize another individual to make medical decisions on your behalf, when you are unable to do so yourself.
+Health care proxies authorize another individual to make medical decisions on your behalf when you are unable to do so yourself.
 Even if you are currently healthy, it is important to have one on file.
-Self quarantine for coronavirus offers some quiet time for you to think about who to designate as your proxy.
+Self-quarantine for coronavirus offers some quiet time for you to think about who to designate as your proxy.
 Proxy forms are easy to fill out and only require witnesses (rather than a notary signature).
-So, you may need to wait to finalize it with signatures of other parties, but you can at least make the decision and have the form ready to go.
+So, you may need to wait to finalize it with the signatures of other parties, but you can at least make the decision and have the form ready to go.

 5 – Power of Attorney